Providing Proof of Income for a Mortgage

 FAQs

-In the past, this was possible via a self-certification mortgage but since the credit crunch these are a thing of the past.
-Some lenders offering buy-to-let mortgages have no minimum income requirements and you may not need to prove your income for a bridging loan if your plan is to sell the property at the end of the term.
-For a residential mortgage though, there will always need to be an income of some sort.
+Some lenders offering buy-to-let mortgages have no minimum income requirements, and you may not need to prove your income for a bridging loan if you plan to sell the property at the end of the term.
+However, for a residential mortgage, there will always need to be some sort of income.

 Ask a quick question